tsproisl/tsproisl.github.io/src/research.md

 I have a strong interest in natural language processing (NLP).
-So far, I have been active in the following areas: tokenization, part-of-speech tagging, unsupervised dependency parsing, sentiment analysis, and semantic similarity.
+So far, I have been active in the following areas: tokenization, part-of-speech tagging, unsupervised dependency parsing, semantic similarity, implicit emotion recognition and sentiment analysis.
 I am (co-)developer of two state-of-the-art tools (tokenizer and part-of-speech tagger) for German web and social media texts.

 ### Software ###